nirvus/infra-recipes/README.recipes.md

   arch (str): The target architecture to execute tests for. cmdline (list[str]): A list of kernel command line arguments to pass to
     zircon.
-  blkdev (str): Optional relative path to an image name on the test machine.
+  use_kvm (bool): Whether or not KVM should be enabled in the QEMU command. blkdev (str): Optional relative path to an image name on the test machine.
     If blkdev is non-empty, the triggered task will have QEMU declare an additional block device with the backing image being a file located at